Hooded Eyes And 7 Makeup Tips That Make a HUGE Difference!

 How Do You Know If You Have Hooded Eyes?

 If you have hooded eyes, you might have noticed how the shape of your eyes hides the crease of your eyelid, and how the curve of your eyes points down a little bit.
 This tends to make the eyelid space look smaller.
 It also means that certain popular makeup looks won’t look as great on your eyes.
 Don’t fear though, there are plenty of great styles that will work for you!

 Are Hooded Eyes Attractive?

-Definitely, yes.
-Hooded eyes might be harder to accentuate, but when your makeup is done correctly, hooded eyes can look mysterious, seductive, and sexy, just like any other eye shape.
+Without a doubt, yes.
+Even though hooded eyes are harder to emphasize, with correct makeup, hooded eyes look just as gorgeous as any other eye shape.
 And did you know that Miss World 2000, gorgeous Priyanka Chopra also has hooded eyes?
 It didn’t hurt her abilities to win the crown at all!

 - First, prep your eyelids.
 You can use an eye primer to prepare your eyelids for color.
 Having something on your eyelid before you apply shadow gives it something extra to hold on to and helps it stay in place.

 Urban Decay Eyeshadow Primer Potion

 If you don’t have a primer, you can also use a little bit of concealer or oil-free foundation.

 - Second, you want to invest in some waterproof makeup.
 Waterproof mascara and eyeliner are way less likely to smudge once they’ve dried, so they are your new best friends.
 Just be sure that you have also purchased some waterproof makeup removers since not all of your normal makeup removers will work on your new waterproof products.